Not losing weight?

 I tell my patients emphatically there is no way forward but to stop eating the sugar and starch that has caused their central obesity.
 I remind them that sugar and starch causes an insulin bolus to be secreted from the pancreases, which drives the liver to turn that same sugar and starch into stored fat.
 The physiology of obesity is so simple that we should be embarrassed as healthcare providers to have breathed a word of low-calorie to our patients.
 But we must forgive ourselves for being caught up in the low-calorie hysteria that was the last 50 years and move on.

-In 2019, we know obesity is a result of the consumption of sugar and starch.
-We know that the solution is abstaining from sugar and starch.
+We know obesity is a result of the consumption of sugar and starch.
+We know that the solution is a marked reduction in sugar and starch intake.
 And yet, we do not communicate this effectively through doctor's office visits or public health messages.
 Is it any wonder our patients regress back to their high carb dietary patterns and put weight back on?

 We need to focus on a message of abstinence.
 Smoking cessation is an effective comparison to sugar and starch cessation: